 The objective of filtering is to reduce the noise or errors in the data.

-Here the instances that do not fall in a specified range are unused.
+Here the samples that do not fall in a specified range are unused.

 When filtering data, the minimum and maximum allowed values for all the variables must be set.